Like most good ideas, the construct for Liberty Source was simple.

 We questioned why business processes couldn't be successfully delivered in the U.S.

-- Understands the purpose and value of following directions, and can be trained up quickly
+- Understands the purpose and value of process, and can be trained up quickly

 - Will flourish in a work culture designed to meet their specific needs

-- Deserves an opportunity to get on the first step of the career ladder, and the resources to climb
+- Deserves an opportunity to get on the first step of their career ladder, along with the resources to climb

-We came up with the over 750,000 strong U.S. military spouse community.
+We quickly identified the over 750,000 strong U.S. military spouse community.

-Spouses of men and women in the military don’t have much flexibility to pursue their own careers.
-They can’t pick up and move to a location where jobs are plentiful.
-They may move often, contributing to patchy resumes.
-Jobs in their fields may not be available.
-Work experience may be limited.
-Most employers can’t structure a work environment to suit their needs when their spouses are deployed.
-They may pursue graduate education in lieu of finding a job to end up “overqualified.”
-Top management may be committed to hiring spouses, but middle management may not have gotten the message.
+Spouses of men and women in the military don’t have the flexibility to pursue their own careers.
+They may move often, not always to locations where jobs in their career field are plentiful, which contributes to patchy resumes.
+Most employers struggle to structure a work environment to suit the needs of a military family, particularly during deployment.
+They may pursue graduate education in lieu of finding a job, only to end up “overqualified.”
+Top management may be committed to hiring spouses, but middle management may not have received the message.

-Liberty Source isn’t going to radically change the dynamic of business process services provision.
-Companies will—and should—always look for the best alternative for their operations, often tapping into pools of expertise in offshore locations.
-But what Liberty Source does do is offer organizations portfolio diversity and the first opportunity at scale to deliver work onshore by tapping into a pool of talented, educated, culturally aligned and committed military spouses that have few opportunities to develop careers.
+Through this foundation, Liberty Source offers organizations portfolio diversity and the first opportunity at scale to deliver work onshore by tapping into a pool of talented, educated, culturally aligned and committed military spouses.